djaquay/frogger-gd/README.md

 ## Up Next/The Plan

-* player static graphics
+* player spawning/movement

 Bugs

-* bugs go here
+* need hard interpolation of sprites

 In the queue

-* player spawning/movement
-* scoring (timer-based?
-I forget...)
 * car static graphics
 * car spawning/movement
 	* slow cars in most lanes, fast car in some